 - Balanced direct output.

 It even has a switchable digital impulse-response cabinet emulation to simulate the tone of a cabinet through the direct output.
-Connect the pedal to a computer via the USB connector to load different cabinet simulations and to control various settings.
+Connect the pedal to a computer via the USB connector to load different cabinet simulations and control various settings.

 To learn more about graphic EQ, check out my article The Complete Guide To Graphic Equalization/EQ.